 These frauds are based on social engineering and the only tool you need to prevent these is social awareness and an observant eye.

 Besides social engineering spans, email and SMS are used for malware circulation.
-Malware is a malicious software.
-Basically it is a software written for damaging or stealing data.
+Malware is malicious software.

 Malware comes in forms like spyware, virus, ransomware, trojans, etc.

 - Steal personal, financial, or business information.

 - Take control of the device or data for extortion.

 - Turn the infected device into a “zombie computer”.